-Jersey’s funds have a large base of UK investors and the British Government has already stated that the relationship between the UK and Jersey will not be impacted by Brexit.
+Jersey’s funds have a large base of UK investors and the British Government has already stated that the relationship the UK and Jersey has not been impacted by Brexit.
 This position has been further cemented with the signing of a new Memorandum of Understanding (MoU) between the JFSC and the UK’s Financial Conduct Authority, giving certainty to fund managers around accessing UK investor capital.

 When it comes to the EU, Jersey is in an equally strong position.
 Jersey has never been part of the EU but has excellent, long-standing bilateral relationships with its member states and established European market access arrangements for its asset management industry, independent of the UK, through NPPRs.
 In addition, Jersey